xiaoxianyu-office/mm/skills/mechanics/onattack.md

 | damageAdd | add, a    | An optional static increase to the original hit's damage             | 0       |
 | damageMultiplier | multiplier, m | An optional multiplier to the original hit's damage       | 1       |
 | modDamageType | damagetype | The type of the damage inflicted                                |         |

+> This mechanic inherits every attribute of the [aura] mechanic

 ## Examples
 ```yaml